Cisco-Talos/clamav-documentation/src/manual/Signatures/LogicalSignatures.md

 logo.png;Engine:150-255,Target:0;0;fuzzy_img#af2ad01ed42993c7#0
 ```

-Image fuzzy hash signatures in 0.105 do not support matching with a hamming distance greater than zero.
+As of ClamAV 1.5, image fuzzy hash signatures do not support matching with a hamming distance greater than zero.
 Support for matching with a hamming distance may be added in a future release.
 The signatures above explicitly set the hamming distance to `0`.
 But you could also omit it, like this:
 ```
 logo.png;Engine:150-255,Target:0;0;fuzzy_img#af2ad01ed42993c7
 ```